MartinBINARD/MartinBinard_6_05102021/README.md

 # Change done

-* Add new like/dislike controller.
+* Add findOne to remove like/dislike case in like/dislike controller conditions.
+* Try to add password-validator middleware to user signup route.
+* Modify images repo link in .gitignore.

 # WEBSITE LINK